Xetibo/ReSet-Doc/sections/introduction.typ

 tool for each task, while also using one user interface with consistent design.

 ReSet should be able to handle basic audio input and output, network and Bluetooth connectivity for starters.
-For more advanced features, or specific features, such as monitor configurations for individual compositors, ReSet should have a plugin system, that allows for modular expansion of the application.
+For more advanced features or specific features, such as monitor configurations for individual compositors, ReSet should have a plugin system, that allows for modular expansion of the application.
 This modularity also allows for interaction with tools such as